LouisT/KiwiIRC-Emoji-EmojiOne/README.md

 Plugin Generation
 -
 If you would prefer to host a copy of the [EmojiOne] files yourself, you can build a copy of the plugin using `./build-plugin.js --local`.
 If you wish to change the location of [EmojiOne] files you can do so with `--baseurl=<URL or Path>`; useful if your Kiwi IRC install is not at `http://domain.tld/kiwi/` or you want to use a different CDN.

+#### NOTE: Due to some languages not supporting the unicode encoding, this plugin wont work out of the box for everyone.
+As a workaround, please try building with `--use-shortnames`.

 In order to build the plugin, you will need to clone the [EmojiOne] repository relative to `build-plugin.js` using `git clone https://github.com/Ranks/emojione.git`